devmcclu/Project-FreeGUN/README.md

   ```
 - Open the project in Godot
 - Now you are ready to contribute to Project FreeGUN!

+## Development Roadmap
+Check out our [Trello](https://trello.com/b/NlWX2MxC/project-freegun) to see our roadmap for development.
+Don't worry though if you have something not on the board, all ideas are welcome!

 ## License
 Available according to the terms in `LICENSE` (MIT)